-The Roomba I7 and 980 represent the latest technology that iRobot has to offer in their robotic vacuum line.
+The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

-Roomba I7 is iRobot’s newest product with its latest iAdapt 3.0 navigation that has persistent mapping technology.
+Roomba I7 is one of iRobot’s newest products with its latest iAdapt 3.0 navigation with persistent mapping technology.

-Persistent mapping (iRobot calls this Imprint Smart Mapping) stores the layout from the robot’s camera and sensors into iRobot’s cloud server.
+Persistent mapping (iRobot calls this Imprint Smart Mapping) stores the robot’s camera and sensors’ layout into iRobot’s cloud server.

-Roomba I7 then uses these stored maps to plot a more efficient cleaning pattern without having to start all over again in every cleaning cycle.
+Roomba I7 then uses these stored maps to plot a more efficient cleaning pattern without starting all over again in every cleaning cycle.

-It also has a “clean base” system that empties the contents of the bin into a second vacuum that can hold up to 30 times the capacity of the Roomba I7 bin.
+It also has a “clean base” system that empties the bin’s contents into a second vacuum that can hold up to 30 times the capacity of the Roomba I7 bin.